MicrosoftDocs/Viva/Viva/insights/Tutorials/gm-connectedness.md

 ---

 title: Best practices for connectedness
-description: Workplace Analytics shares best practices with managers about connecting with their teams and employees
+description: Microsoft Viva Insights shares best practices with managers about connecting with their teams and employees
 author: madehmer
 ms.author: v-mideh
 ms.topic: article